HireDale/hiredale.github.io/day-to-day.md

 My day-to-day tasks include:
 1. Creating technical documents such as:
-• User manuals and instructional guides for products using Adobe RoboHelp, MadCap Flare, and MS Word
+• User manuals and instructional guides for products using **Adobe RoboHelp**, **MadCap Flare**, and **MS Word**
-• Online help files and technical support documents using Atlassian Confluence, WordPress, and Ghost
+• Web-based help and technical support documents using Content Management Systems (CMS) including **Atlassian Confluence**, **WordPress**, and **Ghost**
-• Version update notes and archived release notes using Adobe FrameMaker, MS Word, and Adobe Acrobat
+• Version update notes and archived release notes using **Adobe FrameMaker**, **MS Word**, and **Adobe Acrobat**

+2. Maintaining documentation repositories for knowledge bases in **GitHub**

-2. Proofreading and editing existing technical documents to match design and formatting styles based on the company’s established guidelines.
+3. Proofreading and editing existing technical documents to match design and formatting styles based on the company’s established guidelines.

-3. Updating the following based on changes made during the sprint:
+4. Updating the following based on changes made during the sprint:
 • Existing technical guides and procedures to match the product’s latest updates and changes
 • Existing screenshots and field/button definitions to match the product’s latest user interface changes
 • Existing assets to match the company’s branding changes

-4. Accessing the pre-release version of the application to directly view, research, learn firsthand, and document the version’s changes.
+5. Accessing the **pre-release version** of the application to directly view, research, learn firsthand, and document the version’s pending changes.

-5. Researching and simplifying technical terms and processes to make instructions clear, detailed, and accessible for the target audience—both for beginners and advanced users.
+6. Researching and simplifying technical terms and processes to make instructions clear, detailed, and accessible for the target audience—both for beginners and advanced users.

-6. Creating and managing tutorial clips using Adobe Captivate.
+7. Creating and managing tutorial clips using **Adobe Captivate**.

-7. Creating and managing supplemental visuals, art, and instructional graphics using Adobe Photoshop and Adobe Illustrator.
+8. Creating and managing supplemental visuals, design, and instructional graphics using **Adobe Photoshop** and **Adobe Illustrator**.

 ## **COLLABORATIVE RESPONSIBILITIES**
 ---
-From experience, technical writing is 50% documentation and 50% collaboration.
+From experience, technical writing is **50% documentation** and **50% collaboration**.

 Without constant communication and feedback from the development team, the current documentation is at risk of being out of date, inaccurate, or incomplete.